GabrielMontplaisir/Portfolio/README.md

 When you click `Export to Portfolio`, a slide is appended to each student's portfolio with their responses, the teacher comments and a section for notes.
 At this time, you have to select `Export to Portfolio` for each tab.

+**Note: The tab you wish to export must be linked to a Google Form.
+If it isn't, the script will return an error.
+Either import the form from the Sidebar, or change the destination inside the Google Form itself.**

 ## Coming Soon

 - Export ALL Google Form Tabs to Portfolios.
-- Add an option to create a Google Slides for all students
+- Add an option to create Portfolios for all students
 - Allow the user to select the Template Slide of their choosing
 - Save and find the Portfolios even if the link was erased in the Portfolio tab.
 - Save, find and modify the appropriate Slide in the Portfolio for the appropriate response (unsure if this is possible).